MonkmanMH/martinmonkman/content/courses/bida302_2019/syllabus.md

 For a single bonus mark, before 2019-11-07 11:59 PM PDT please email me the following:

-* a picture of a geographic location (a building, city skyline, natural landscape, etc.) with a bit of information as to the where it is, and why you chose it.
+* a picture of a geographic location (a building, city skyline, natural landscape, etc.) with a bit of information as to what the picture shows, and why you chose it.